 - Remind both onsite and virtual audience to please complete the session evaluation form (found on the session page via mobile app & conference website)

 Yes.
 Each session has a link on the website and in the mobile app that allows attendees to complete session evaluation forms online.
 All session evaluations will be collected, tabulated by the conference management team, and the results sent to you in the weeks following the conference.
 Keynote and plenary presentations will have their evaluations gathered in the online post-conference survey.
+Download our “Session Evaluation Reminder Slide” (.pptx coming soon) to insert at the beginning and end of your presentation to encourage attendees to complete evaluations for your session.
+Please note that we no longer use paper evaluation forms.
+All sessions evaluations are done through the conference mobile app or website.

-Each session will have either a session chair or a door monitor.
-All live streamed sessions will have session chairs, who will notify the AV manager if the presenter is having technical issues, introduce the presentation to the onsite and virtual audiences, monitor the live stream, and collect virtual attendee questions to pose to the presenter(s) during Q & A. Non-streamed sessions will have door monitors, who will report technical issues to the AV manager.
+Each session will have either a session chair or a hall monitor.
+All live streamed sessions will have session chairs, who will notify the AV manager if the presenter is having technical issues, introduce the presentation to the onsite and virtual audiences, monitor the live stream, and collect virtual attendee questions to pose to the presenter(s) during Q & A. Non-streamed sessions will have hall monitors, who will report technical issues to the AV manager.

 Due to the number of presentations, we are unable to make photocopies of any presentation materials, either onsite or prior to the conference.
 We encourage you to post your presentation and any support materials to the conference proceedings repository.
 If you feel you must provide handouts during your presentation, we recommend bringing at least 35-50 copies.
 If there are extra handouts, you may bring them to the Registration Desk and they will be displayed for others to pick-up.